The Secret of the Holiness of the Women of the Desert and the Long Letter Nun

 Class No. 28 | * Friday, Parashas Pinchas, 16 Tammuz 5755 (Continued from No. 27)

-The Midrash reveals why Hashem delayed the request of the daughters of Tzelofchad and the women of the desert for forty years.
+The Midrash reveals why Hashem delayed the question of the daughters of Zelophehad and the women of the desert for forty years.
 Through the secret of Moshe Rabbeinu's separation from his wife, the immense spiritual stature of these women is revealed.
-They merited to rectify the deepest depths of the kelipos (impure spiritual husks), and in their merit, the Jewish people received the Land of Israel.
+They merited to rectify the depths of the kelipos (spiritual impurities), and in their merit, the Jewish people received the Land of Israel.

-The Midrash states that Hashem specifically delayed the women's request for forty years.
-He orchestrated their thoughts so that it would not even enter their minds to go and ask their question until the very end of the forty years in the desert.
+The Midrash states that Hashem specifically delayed the women's question for forty years.
+He guided their thoughts so that it would not even enter their minds to go and ask their question until the very end of the forty years in the desert.
 Why?
 Because as long as they did not come to ask, Hashem did not command them to marry.
-The Midrash explains that this was done to show Moshe Rabbeinu something profound, since Moshe Rabbeinu himself had separated from his wife.
+The Midrash explains that this was done to show Moshe Rabbeinu a profound concept, since Moshe Rabbeinu himself had separated from his wife.

-The holy Zohar (Parashas Nasso, Part III) asks what happened when Hashem said to Moshe, "But as for you, stand here with Me."
+The holy Zohar (Parashas Nasso, Part III) asks what happened when Hashem told Moshe, "But as for you, stand here with Me."
 Regarding the verse:

 "And it came to pass on the day that Moshe finished (kallos) setting up the Mishkan"

 The Zohar expounds on the word "kallos" (finished), which is written without the letter Vav, reading it instead as "kallah" (bride).
 Rabbi Yossi teaches that when the bride entered the wedding canopy, she entered through Moshe.
-Moshe Rabbeinu, so to speak, marries Knesses Yisrael (the Congregation of Israel), and the holy Shechinah (Divine Presence) is Moshe's bride.
+Moshe Rabbeinu, as it were, marries the Congregation of Israel, and the holy Shechinah (Divine Presence) is Moshe's bride.

 At the time when Hashem spoke to Moshe, even before the Giving of the Torah, at the revelation of the Burning Bush: